 Yes.
 Please note that we cannot accept letters of evaluation from friends or family.
 If possible, we ask you to include one evaluator who can address animal-related activities.

 Middle school students are admitted on a first-come, first-served basis after a completed registration form and deposit have been received.
 You can expect to hear about the status of your enrollment within a few weeks of applying.
-For high school, college, and adult applicants we begin making admission decisions in February and then continue on a rolling basis until all spaces are filled, which is typically in March.
+For high school, college, and adult applicants we begin reviewing applications in February and typically release decisions in March or April, depending on the session.
 Please do not hesitate to contact the program for updates.